AI Consulting · Security-First Rollouts

 What’s included in an AI readiness assessment?

-A review of your Microsoft 365 setup, file sharing rules, data labels, current workflows, and team readiness.
+A review of your Microsoft 365 setup, file-sharing rules, sensitivity labels, current workflows, and team readiness.
 You get a written report with a ranked action plan, risk flags, and clear next steps.
-Takes 1 to 2 weeks.
+It takes one to two weeks.
 Book your AI readiness assessment.

 AI readiness reviews start at a fixed fee.
-Copilot rollouts and workflow projects are scoped and quoted after the review.
-Every quote spells out scope, timeline, and what you’ll get.
+Copilot rollouts and workflow projects are scoped and quoted after the review, set by user count, the extent of permission remediation, and the workflows in play.
+Every quote spells out scope, timeline, and deliverables.
+Separately, the Microsoft 365 Copilot add-on runs about $30 per user per month, billed by Microsoft.
 Get a quote.

 Is Copilot safe to deploy without a governance framework?

-No. Copilot uses your current access rules.
-If SharePoint has folders shared too widely, Copilot can show private files to the wrong people.
-Fusion fixes these gaps before Copilot goes live.
+No. Copilot inherits your current access rules.
+If SharePoint has folders shared too broadly, Copilot can surface private files, including HR documents and draft contracts, to the wrong people.
+We fix those gaps with Purview labels and DLP before Copilot goes live.
+See Fusion Computing’s security approach.

 We already have Copilot licenses but nobody’s using them.
 Can you help?

-Yes.
-It’s one of the most common calls we get.
-Teams buy licenses, hand them out, and nothing changes.
-No rules, no training, no link to real work.
-Fusion checks your setup, fixes the gaps, and runs hands-on training.
+Yes, and it’s one of the most common calls we get.
+Teams buy licenses, hand them out, and nothing changes because there are no rules, no training, and no link to real work.
+We audit your setup, fix the gaps, and run hands-on training.
 Most teams start using Copilot within two weeks.
+Tell us about your situation.

 How do you handle data privacy and PIPEDA compliance?

-Every project includes a privacy review covering data storage, consent, and legal duties.
-We deploy AI within your Microsoft 365 tenant so data stays in Canada.
-File labels and loss-prevention rules block leaks before they happen.
-Learn about Fusion’s security approach.
+Every project includes a privacy review covering data storage, consent, and regulatory duties.
+We deploy AI within your Microsoft 365 tenant so your data stays in Canada, and Purview labels and DLP rules block leaks before they happen.
+We map controls to CIS Controls v8.1 and NIST CSF, and verify obligations under Canada’s private-sector PIPEDA, plus Ontario PHIPA where it’s relevant.
+Bill C-27 / AIDA is still proposed and not yet enacted, so we plan around the sector rules that apply to you today.
+Learn about Fusion Computing’s security approach.

 How long before we see results?